RainwayApp/API-homework/readme.md

   * Deus Ex: Game of the Year Edition, 230 hours play time

-Please include a prepared SQL query to load the data into your database, however you should choose to architect it.
+Please include a prepared query to load the data into your database, however you should choose to architect it.

 ## API